Mel28/data-dashboard-milestone-project/README.md

 <p> Finally, I added a small amount of CSS to make it more aesthetically pleasing.
 I used Bootswatch themes to
 create the Nav bar.
 I inspected the navbar using web dev tools on google chrome to find out the colour of the Navbar and applied this colour to the text in the headings.
 I also centred the selectMenu using CSS </p>
+<P> I deployed the project several times throughout development.
+I ensured that it is working correctly in all
+browsers; Internet Explorer, Firefox and Google Chrome.
+There were no issues there.
+I checked the application on different devises, the containers of the graphs are responsive however it is not possible to make the graphs themselves responsive as charts using D3.js are designed for desktop or large-screen viewing.  </p>